ImpelsysInc/heart-bangalore-kata-2023/ADRs/ADR-03-technology-for-mobile-app.md

 ## Decision
 We have decided to adopt React Native as our primary framework for building the mobile application for the following reasons:

+**Faster developemt**: As we need to target two different operating systems, it is better to start with a cross-platform technology for our startup, and later we can enhance it as needed.Also we can include native components in react native projects.

 **Cross-Platform Compatibility**: React Native allows us to develop a single codebase that can be used to build apps for both iOS and Android platforms, reducing development time and cost.

 **Code Reusability**: React Native promotes code reusability by enabling us to share a significant portion of our codebase, including business logic and some UI components, between the two platforms.